Purdue-CS193/homework-0-dikalavala/index.md

 # Diya Kalavala's First CS193 Homework
+things I like about CS 193 so far:
 - the professors are cool
 - the warmup is fun
 - the chairs are very comfortable